Version: Unity 6 (6000.0)

 FRAMEBUFFER_INPUT_X_HALF(0);

-4. In the fragment function, use LOAD_FRAMEBUFFER_X_INPUT to sample the texture using framebuffer fetch.
+4. In the fragment function, use LOAD_FRAMEBUFFER_X_INPUT to sample the texture from on-chip GPU memory.
 For example:

 half4 frag() : SV_Target